 Two years ago in late December I made a resolution that I would commit to writing one blog post on my own personal blog every day.
 Yes: 365 days, 365 pieces of content.

-In reality, when I made that promise it did not seem much but only way down the track did I realize what a commitment I’d made.
+In reality, when I made that promise it did not seem much, but only way down the track did I realise what a commitment I’d made.
 Sometimes I was up until late at night writing two or three articles, even scheduling them in advance to go live over the next few days just so I could give myself a night off.
 I can see why a lot of bloggers see it as a full-time job.

 My main problem was this: my blog focused on a niche sport in rugby league where the audience is most probably limited to just rugby league fans.
 There are only so many times you can write about a subject or provide an opinion piece in response to a news article every day.
 It led me to the point where I was asking myself whether I was just writing for the sake of it.